Reference 06 — User data packing into the graph¶

 }

-The trade: a one-time RAM cost of ~1.6 KB (64 PATH TLVs averaging ~25 bytes each + bookkeeping) buys ISR-safe publishing of 64 distinct slot paths.
+The trade: a one-time RAM cost of ~1.6 KB — 64 PATH TLVs averaging ~25 bytes each, plus bookkeeping — buys ISR-safe publishing of 64 distinct slot paths.

-The reference core writes each slice by the handle of its real indexed path /adc/raw[i]:
+Each slice is written by the handle of its real indexed path /adc/raw[i]:

 extern std::vector<tr::graph::vertex_handle_t> adc_raw; // adc_raw[i] == /adc/raw[i], registered at init